The Transgender Dictionary

 Before you begin washing your binder, make sure that you have everything you need.

 Soak the binder in hot water and detergent.
 The hotter the water is the better (so long as you are not burning yourself).
-Clothes are primarially cleaned through friction, so you're going to have to swish around, massage, and rub the fabric binder against itself.
+Clothes are primarily cleaned through friction, so you're going to have to swish around, massage, and rub the fabric binder against itself.
 Spend a few minutes doing this before wringing out the binder.

 Drain the dirty water, and replace with clean water.
 Continue wringing out and rinsing the binder until the water runs clear.
 Once the water is clear, wring out the binder as much as possible, so that it isn't dripping.